EyeSlash98/DigimindsApp1/README.md

 # DigimindsApp1
-Android App 1 of Digiminds
+This is The 1st THe app of Digiminds...